-- 1.1 Deck structures outside hatches are subjected to longitudinal hull girder bending, caused by cargo distribution and wave actions.
-Moreover deck structures may be subjected to severe loads due to green seas on deck, excessive deck cargo or improper handling of cargo.
-Certain areas of the deck may also be subjected to additional compressive stresses caused by slamming or bow flare effect at the fore ship in heavy weather. - 1.2 The cross deck structure between the cargo hatches is subjected to transverse compression from the sea pressure on the ship sides and in-plane bending due to torsion distortion of the hull girders under wave action.
+- 1.1 Deck structures outside hatches is subjected to longitudinal hull girder bending, caused by cargo distribution and wave actions.
+Moreover, deck structures may be subjected to severe loads due to green seas on deck, excessive deck cargo or improper handling of cargo.
+Certain areas of the deck may also be subjected to additional compressive stresses caused by slamming or bow flare effect at the fore ship in heavy weather. - 1.2 The cross-deck structure between the cargo hatches is subjected to transverse compression from the sea pressure on the shipsides and in-plane bending due to torsion distortion of the hull girders under wave action.
 In association with this, the area around the corner of a main cargo hatch is subjected to high cyclical stress due to the combined effect of hull girder bending moment and transverse and torsional loading. - 1.3 Discontinuous cargo hatch side coamings are subjected to considerable longitudinal bending stresses although not taken into account in the strength of hull girders.
 This will cause additional stresses at the mid length of hatches and stress concentrations at the termination of the side coaming extensions.
 Continuous cargo hatch side coamings are included in the strength of hull girders and are subjected to high longitudinal bending stress at the top of the coaming amidships.
-Termination of continuous side coamings at the fore and aft ends is particularly vulnerable to stress concentrations.
+Termination of continuous side coamings at the fore and aft ends are particularly vulnerable to stress concentrations. - 1.4 Hatch cover operations in combination with poor maintenance can result in damage to the cleats and gasket, etc. This can result in the loss of weathertight integrity of the hold spaces.
+Damage to the covers can also be sustained by overloading when carrying deck cargoes. - 1.5 The marine environment, the humid atmosphere due to vaporization from cargo in the cargo hold, and high temperatures on deck and hatch cover plating, from the sun and heat, may result in severe corrosion of plating and stiffeners making the structure more vulnerable to the exposures joel@conarinagroup.com

 Customer Service Center

 5201 Blue Lagoon Drive, 9TH.
+Floor,

-Floor, Miami, Fl., 33126 Tel: 1 (305) 716 4116, Fax: 1 (305) 716 4117, joel@conarinagroup.com
+Miami, Fl., 33126

+Tel: 1 (305) 716 4116,

+Fax: 1 (305) 716 4117,